mynorjrv/c-learning/Essentials-1/Essentials-1.md

 Both examples use these operators as **postfix operators**, they come after the variable name.
 However, both operators can be placed in front of a variable as well, for example `--SheepCounter;`.
 In this later case, the operator is used as a **prefix operator**.

 In this examples the effects would be exactly the same, but there is a significant difference between both types.
 Preffix operators have the effect of incrementing/decrementing the variable by one and return its values already modified.
-Postfix operators returns the original (unchaged) value of the variable an then increment/decrement the variable by one.
+Postfix operators returns the original (unchanged) value of the variable an then increment/decrement the variable by one.

 Some examples are better suited for explaining the operators behavior.